Facility Maintenance: How to Conduct a Walkthrough

 Note and Prioritize Points of Concern

-Once completing the walkthrough, you’ll be left with a detailed log that goes over the condition of various aspects of your facility.
+Once you complete the walkthrough, you’ll be left with a detailed log that goes over the condition of various aspects of your facility.
 Now, you have to get your priorities in order.
 Which components need the highest degree of maintenance or repair?
 Which are beginning to show signs of damage or failure?
 Which are in decent condition for the time being?
 Put in the proper work orders for those items at the top of your list, and make sure smaller issues get addressed in a timely fashion as well.

 Find Patterns for Improved Efficiency and Safety